isabelsanmartin/Phylogenetics-Workshop-Chamela/README.md

 ## To start with...

-Download the entire directory into your personal computer by clicking in the ´ Code ´ button, and ´Download zip ´
+Download the entire directory into your personal computer by clicking in the `Code` button, and `Download zip`